googlefonts/chws_tool/README.md

 This tool uses the [east-asian-sapcing] package as its core engine, and has following advantages:
 * Simpler API and command line options.
-* Built-in support of several CJK fonts at [fonts.google.com].
+* Supports CJK fonts at [fonts.google.com] in its built-in [config].

+To add new fonts to the supported font list, please see the [Adding Fonts] section below.

 [east-asian-sapcing]: https://github.com/kojiishi/east_asian_spacing
 [`chws`]: https://docs.microsoft.com/en-us/typography/opentype/spec/features_ae#tag-chws